 Over the past 10 years or so, my career has shifted to focus more on managing teams and operations, and a good chunk of my time has been spent on interviewing and hiring.
+I even do background checks and pre employment drug test like the ones at Sterling Check to be sure that I will hire the right people.
 I’ve probably interviewed thousands of people in that time, and I definitely have a good feel for folks fairly quickly in the process.
+I also conduct personality test for jobs to understand if a candidate has a good personality and can do the job.
 While roles vary and the qualifications for them can be very different, for me it really comes down to a handful of things that I look for and after thinking about it for some time, these 5 things are definitely at the top of my list.

 2. You’re a self starter.
 On my teams, not being this is a deal breaker.
 I want people who are drivers.
 People who need little direction and hand holding, and can take problems and solve them independently.
 Critical thinkers who can work through challenges on their own, yet know when to reach out for help or assistance to ensure the job gets done as best it can.
 People who aren’t afraid to take risks, and own the successes and failures that come with it.
 I love working with people that actually have other passion projects or entrepreneurial projects on the side.
 They are usually clear signs of folks that are true self starters.